-This option indicates whether to use TCP when querying name servers.
+This option uses [or does not use] TCP when querying name servers.
 The default behavior is to use UDP unless a type any or ixfr=N query is requested, in which case the default is TCP.
 AXFR queries always use TCP.
 To prevent retry over TCP when TC=1 is returned from a UDP query, use +ignore.